On this page:

 Additional instruction was often provided in the various schools as was seen fit.
 Writing masters were found in various schools; for example, the Trustees minutes record the employment of Constable and Donaldson in 1755, and Hugh Williamson in the Latin School only in 1756.
 In accord with Franklin’s interest in the teaching of modern languages, Johann Matthias Kramer was hired to teach French and German in 1754.
 Students wishing instruction in these subjects usually paid additional tuition directly to the instructor if he was given permission by the trustees to teach at the Academy.
 Instruction in these courses was not offered every year.

-During the 1780s and early 1790s German was of particular interest because of the large German speaking population in Philadelphia and the vicinity; there was an attempt to establish a German School within the University, led from 1780 to 1784 by John C. Kunze, Professor of German and Hebrew in the College, and then by Professor of German Justus Henry Christian Helmuth.
+During the 1780s and early 1790s German was of particular interest because of the large German speaking population in Philadelphia and the vicinity; there was an attempt to establish a German School within the University, led from 1780 to 1784 by Rev. John Christopher Kunze, Professor of German and Hebrew in the College, and then by Professor of German Rev. Justus Henry Christian Helmuth.
 The idea was to instruct German-speaking students in Greek and Latin and other subjects as well as to teach German to English-speaking boys in the Academy.
 This German School never became a reality within this institution; German students found their education elsewhere.

 Franklin’s idea of an “English School” (or grammar school) curriculum formed the basis of this school into the Revolutionary era.
 The curriculum, as laid out by Franklin in his Idea of the English School, Sketch’d out for the Consideration of the Trustees of the Philadelphia Academy, progressed as follows: